ELIXIR-Belgium/BioContainers_for_training/Galaxy/README.md

         src: url
 ```

+### 6. Creating a Galaxy Interactive Tour (optional)
+A Galaxy Interactive Tour is a way to go through an entire analysis, step by step inside Galaxy in an interactive and explorative way.
+To learn more about creating a Galaxy tour you can visit the [dedicated tour training](https://galaxyproject.github.io/training-material/topics/contributing/tutorials/create-new-tutorial-tours/tutorial.html).

-### 6. Using Docker to built a Galaxy training container
+### 7. Using Docker to built a Galaxy training container

 #### Built the Docker image